 This is not an ultra-manicured, traditional estate.
 If you’re not open to new ideas in art, or experimental sculptures.
 If you’re not open to truly Wilded gardens, slow cooked healthy cuisine, or simply retreating for a few hours, this might not be for you.

-Enjoy Mediterranean style lunches and teas at the Robert Adam Orangery overlooking the sea and gardens.
-Open Wednesday to Sunday, 11am – 3.30pm.
+Enjoy fresh, home cooked lunches and teas inside the Robert Adam Gallery year round and on the terraces overlooking the sea and gardens when the sun’s out.
+Open Wednesday to Sunday, 10.30am – 3.30pm.
 Also Bank Holidays.
-The Terraces is currently exhibiting Matt Dingle’s stunning galvanised steel sculptures and structures.

-Join us for our series of free events including Saturday Artist Talks and Sundays Talk on the Wild Side: Rewilding explained, both at 12pm.
+Visitors to the sculpture park can join our free events including Saturday Artist Talks and Sundays Talk on the Wild Side: Rewilding explained, both at 12pm.
 Also, Wednesday Wellbeing Walk and Learning Thursday, both at 2pm.
 We meet at The Terraces.

 GROUP VISITS & GUIDED TOURS